melezhik/pjam-on-rails/README.md

 Will be created in ~/.pjam/projects directory.

-# Glossary
+# Gory details

-A brief explanation for pjam concept in glossary way.
+This is a concise explanation for pjam object model.

 ## Pjam